thepicture/tracker-music-player/README.md

 ## Fallback

-If `ffplay` is not installed, fallbacks to `aplay`, with fixed note loop iteration count
+If `ffplay` is not installed, fallbacks to `aplay` and loops using heuristics

 ## Test